HappyTuesday/pipeline-playbook-core/README.md

 # Playbook Pipeline Core

-This jar is designed as the container of the core logic for playbook-pipeline plugin.
+This jar is designed as the container of the core logic for pipeline-playbook plugin.

 ## Goal